There are paid apps – one pays to download and use them – for example, 1Weather, Bouncer, Scanner Pro, or MediaMonkey.

 - Keep the app as your central focal point – not the monetization part.
 If the app is a hit among users, money will follow automatically.

 - Always analyze your competition and make long-term strategies to stay afloat.
-Sometimes, to win big requires only to stay above the water level in tough times.
+Sometimes, to win big requires only staying above the water level in tough times.
 Amazon became what it is today as it did not succumb to the Dot-com bubble of 1998-2000 and stayed focused on its core operations.

 - Market and user research are as much important.
 If your users are willing to pay for your content, then only IAP, subscription, merchandising, or freemium models will work.
 If the user is not capable of paying up, then referrals, advertisements, and sponsorship models are suitable.